Mitchell-kw-Lee/traccar-client-android/README.md

 ## Overview

 Traccar Client is an Android GPS tracking application.
-It can work with Traccar open source server software.
+It can work with your own WAS or Web Server(All data being sent as GET method).

 - Supported HTTP Basic Auth
 - Force update location